mvemjsun/mock_server/README.md

  test client devices against a mock server both manually and by using automated tests.
 All this is achieved by an easy to use user interface that allows a user to specify a URL to mock, set the return HTTP status, headers and last but not the least the response body.
-Mocking bird is slightly different from conventional mocking frameworks in that most of its features can be used even by non-programmers who have got a basic knowledge of HTTP structure (headers, status codes & body).
+Mocking bird is slightly different from conventional mocking frameworks in that most of its features can be used even by non-programmers who have got a basic knowledge of HTTP structure (headers, status codes & body); **also mocks need not be programmed into a language specific implementation.**

 The requests to the mock server can also be logged into the mock database if the environment variable `REQUEST_LOGGING` has been defined.
 The logs can also be cleared using an api call (see API support section below)